Simon J. Ortiz: Literary career

 After spending three years in the U.S. Armed Forces, Ortiz initiated his literary career when he began to attend the University of New Mexico in 1966 with the intent to study English Literature and creative writing.
-Ortiz soon discovered, through his studies, that few ethnic writers have entered the canon of American Literature.
+Ortiz soon discovered, through his studies, that few ethnic writers had entered the canon of American Literature.
 Due to his interest in the subject of ethnic writers, Ortiz discovered a new age of Native American authors arising during a renaissance of political activism.
 One of Ortiz's influences was Kiowa author, N. Scott Momaday.
 Momaday's novel House Made of Dawn (1968) expresses an original form of prose and innovative style that attracted a young Ortiz.
 The combination of both the political atmosphere surrounding Native cultures and the lack of ethnic authors integrated in the literary curriculum also caused Ortiz to alter his writing style from self-expression to a focus on unheard Native voices.

 In 1968, Ortiz was offered a fellowship for writing at the University of Iowa in the International Writers Program.